tcardona/PSEG-Alexa-Project/Workshop/HelloWorld/README.md

 1. From within AWS Console, click on IAM, then Roles, then ```lambda_basic_execution```:
 1. Click "Attach Policy" and select a DynamoDB policy such as **AmazonDynamoDBFullAccess**
+1. Test your skill by executing a unit test from the AWS Lambda console.
+1. You may see an error such as ```"errorMessage": "Requested resource not found"```.
+This is okay.
+1. Wait 60 seconds, then navigate to [AWS DynamoDB](https://console.aws.amazon.com/dynamodb/home) and click on Tables.
+1. You should see a table called ```YourTableName```.
+1. Return to the Lambda console, and test your function again.
+It should now succeed.
+1. Return to DynamoDB, and click on Tables, then ```YourTableName```
+1. Click on ```Items``` and you should now see a record that has "amzn1.ask.account" in the ```userId``` column
+1. Click on this record to review the data stored for this userId.
+You should see a mapAttr object that stores the state of your session.attributes.

 Note:
  * The session.attribute state is persisted in Dynamo only when your skill ends.